-Preparation scores for English, mathematics and reading will also be enforced.
-Students who previously took the ASSET, APS, DTLS and/or MDTP test(s) andstudents who unsuccessfully completed classes based on these test results must retest on the ACCUPLAC-ER assessment test or show proof of prerequisites.
+Preparation scores for English and mathematics will also be enforced.
+Students who previously took the ASSET, APS, DTLA, MDTP and ACCUPLACER test(s) and students who unsuccessfully completed classes based on these test results must take the Placement Survey on WebAdvisor or show proof of prerequisites.